 Elementary students coming to school with incomplete homework will usually be required to attend Homework Remediation until 4:00 in the Elementary Hall and will receive 80% credit for the assignment.

 Report cards will be emailed at the end of each nine weeks period.
 Students entering school after the school year has started must be in school at least 4½ weeks prior to the date report cards are issued to be entitled to receive a report card.

 At the end of the fourth quarter parents may pick up hard copy report cards in the school office after final statements are paid.
-Final records, includes diplomas, will be available for pick up after June 1.
+Final records, including achievement test scores, will be available for pick up after June 1.

 STUDENT HONORS AND AWARDS

 Honor Rolls - Students who make an "A" grade in every subject will be listed on the "A" Honor Roll.
 Students with all "A" or "B" grades will be listed on the "B" Honor Roll.
 Because of the scheduling of award recognition ceremonies before school the final day of school, last quarter grades will be evaluated, and included in determination for this recognition, before the end of the 4th quarter.
 Conduct grades will not be considered in determining honor roll students.